Note: This article was originally published on 23rd March 2020.

-Last year I was introduced to the iRest (Integrative Restoration) yoga nidra modality.
+In 2019 I was introduced to the iRest (Integrative Restoration) yoga nidra modality.
 It is a form of yogic meditation developed by Dr. Richard Miller, “a spiritual teacher, author, yogic scholar, researcher and clinical psychologist, who combined traditional yogic practice with Western psychology and neuroscience” (excerpt from the iRest website).

 See the References section for links to some guided meditations.
-If you’re in Auckland, I highly recommend Cheryl Farthing in Devonport – she runs The Yoga Studio, offering a range of courses and classes, and is a certified iRest teacher.
+If you’re in Auckland, I highly recommend Cheryl Farthing in Devonport.
+She runs The Yoga Studio, offering a range of courses and classes, and is a certified iRest teacher.